ESI-FAR/RESCUE-cosimplat/README.md

 The two main processes here are:
 - `fetcher.php`: The backend responsible for monitoring the database.
-- `insert_row.php`: Needed to add rows to the database.
+- `insert.php`: Needed to add rows to the database.

 ![image](https://github.com/user-attachments/assets/2aa0697f-5b8c-4c30-8c26-1df5c633945e)